jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 I learned a lot about architecture, patterns, and community best practices.
 I want to share some ideas that I've been thinking about here.

-In this post, I want to focus on Flux Stores.
+In this post, I want to focus on Flux Stores and Actions.
 I will cover:

 1. What Stores are.
 2. How they interact with Actions.